Empathy: Neuroscientific basis of empathy

 Contemporary neuroscience offers insights into the neural basis of the mind's ability to understand and process emotion.
 Studies of mirror neurons attempt to measure the neural basis for human mind-reading and emotion-sharing abilities and thereby to explain the basis of the empathy reaction.
 People who score high on empathy tests have especially busy mirror neuron systems.
 Empathy is a spontaneous sharing of affect, provoked by witnessing and sympathizing with another's emotional state.
 The empathic person mirrors or mimics the emotional response they would expect to feel if they were in the other person's place.
 Unlike personal distress, empathy is not characterized by aversion to another's emotional response.
 This distinction is vital because empathy is associated with the moral emotion sympathy, or empathic concern, and consequently also prosocial or altruistic action.

-A person empathizes by feeling what they believe to be the emotions of another, which makes empathy both affective and cognitive.
+Empathy involves two interconnected elements: cognitive empathy, which is understanding or recognising the emotions another person is experiencing, and affective empathy, which refers to actually feeling or sharing those emotions yourself.
 For social beings, negotiating interpersonal decisions is as important to survival as being able to navigate the physical landscape.

-Meta-analysis studies of functional magnetic resonance imaging (fMRI) studies of empathy confirm that different brain areas are activated during affective-perceptual empathy than during cognitive-evaluative empathy.
+Meta-analysis of fMRI studies of empathy confirms that different brain areas are activated during affective-perceptual empathy than during cognitive-evaluative empathy.
 Affective empathy is correlated with increased activity in the insula while cognitive empathy is correlated with activity in the mid cingulate cortex and adjacent dorsomedial prefrontal cortex.
 A study with patients who experienced different types of brain damage confirmed the distinction between emotional and cognitive empathy.
 Specifically, the inferior frontal gyrus appears to be responsible for emotional empathy, and the ventromedial prefrontal gyrus seems to mediate cognitive empathy.